sunnysideup/silverstripe-ecommerce/README.md

 ## Need Help? ##

 This Silverstripe Module is available for you free of charge.
-In addition, I am happy to provide anyone who is keen to use it with up to two hours of free support to get it working and/or ask some basic questions.
-Free support is available via e-mail and it may not be available at all times of the year (just ask!).
-After that, support can be provided @ USD85 per hour (paid in advance).
+In addition, I am happy to provide anyone who is keen to use this module  with up to two hours of free support to get it working and/or ask some basic questions.

 ## Can Help? ##